grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 ### Obsidian Cheat Sheets for Fun and for Profit 📈

+After completing TJ Null's list and having revamped my note template for CTFs, I decided to do a complete overhaul of my cheat sheets.
+The basic Word Document format was not going to cut it.
+Just like my note template, it was time to make cheat sheets

 ## Returning to the OffSec Labs

 With the Proving Grounds list *finally* completed, the only thing I felt was left to practice was Active Directory and pivoting.
 So I purchased my one month PEN-200 lab extension on October 9th, 2025.
 My plan was to complete the OSCP A, B, and C mock exam sets.
 At this point in my journey I had put in so many CTF reps in the Proving Grounds that things were finally starting to click.
 With [Ligolo-NG](https://github.com/nicocha30/ligolo-ng), pivoting was an absolute breeze.
 I was tearing through the AD domains, and I only ever asked for a hint on one set!
 With the extra time, I went ahead and completed all standalone machines for all three sets.
 I even gave the Poseiden AD set a shot, but I ran out of time.
 November 8th, 2025 marked the last day of hands on practice for OSCP.
 I decided to take that final week off and didn't allow myself preparation of any kind (besides a strategic purchase of Red Bull).
 This really helped me reset my stress levels before my exam attempt on November 14th, 2025.